Am I the only one who prefers rear facing airplane seats to forward facing ones? Is that strange?

-A vast majority of airplane seats face forward, though select airlines have rear facing business class seats.
-Off the top of my head, American, British Airways, Etihad, Qatar, and United come to mind as the airlines with these types of seats on at least some of their planes.
+A vast majority of airplane seats face forward, though select airlines have rear facing seats in business class.
+Off the top of my head, All Nippon Airways, American, British Airways, Etihad, Qatar, and United, come to mind as the airlines with these types of seats on at least some of their planes.

 You get the best view

-I know it’s the ultimate first world problem, but one of the downsides to sitting in business class is that you’re often so far forwards that you have to turn your head more than 90 degrees in order to see the wing.
-I consider aviation to be a miracle, and love just gazing out the window, watching the wing flex, and seeing the huge jet engine at work.
+I know it’s the ultimate first world problem, but one of the downsides to sitting in business class is that you’re often so far forward that you have to turn your head more than 90 degrees in order to see the wing.
+I consider aviation to be a miracle, and as an avgeek I love just gazing out the window, watching the wing flex, and seeing the huge jet engine at work.

 It’s better for sleeping

-At cruise altitude the plane is typically angled up a couple of degrees, and the only time the nose will ever be fully level or pointing down is during the descent.
+At cruise altitude, airplanes are typically angled up a couple of degrees, and the only time the nose will ever be fully level or pointing down is during the descent.
 As a result, if you recline your seat into the fully flat position in a forward facing seat, your head is actually slightly below your feet.
-Of course there are pillows, but rather frustratingly many airlines have very thin pillows which don’t do much for me.
+Of course there are pillows, but rather frustratingly many airlines have very thin pillows that don’t do much for me.

 Meanwhile when you have a rear facing seat, your head is naturally slightly higher than your feet.
 We’re talking about a minor difference here, but I find it noticeable when sleeping.

 I know everyone has a different definition of fun, but personally I find it sort of exhilarating to sit backwards during takeoff and landing.
-Even after having flown about five million miles I’d like to think that I still appreciate the miracle of flight, though over time the excitement and sensation I feel with takeoff and landing has diminished a bit.
-That’s only natural when you fly all the time, while a first time (or occasional) flyer will typically get a rush from their first takeoff.
+Even after having flown many millions of miles, I’d like to think that I still appreciate the miracle of flight.

+However, over time the excitement and sensation of takeoff and landing does diminish a bit.
 In many ways, flying backwards is like flying for the first time all over again.
-It’s such a different sensation, and I find myself giggling just a little bit during takeoff and landing (not Emirates A380 shower levels of giggling, but still giggling…).
+It’s such a different sensation, and sometimes I find myself giggling just a little bit during takeoff and landing (not Emirates A380 shower levels of giggling, but still giggling…).